-Sophie Germain is one of the nine mathematicians in our Missions, a gamified part of our platform, which introduces students to just a few of the captivating stories of famous mathematicians.
+Sophie Germain is one of the female mathematicians in our Missions, a gamified part of our platform, which introduces students to just a few of the captivating stories of famous mathematicians.

 While her awe and wonder for mathematics were high, the support from her parents to pursue this kind of learning was not.
 As such, the parents withdrew her light, fire, and blankets at night to discourage her studies.
-Nevertheless, Sophie, even with these Spartan-like conditions, taught herself Latin, Greek, and of course, mathematics.
-Eventually her parents relented and let Sophie pursue her passions.
+Nevertheless, Sophie Germain, even with these Spartan-like conditions, taught herself Latin, Greek, and of course, mathematics.
+Eventually her parents relented and let Sophie Germain pursue her passions.

 This is where some of you might know the story!

-He then wrote what is one of the greatest letters to Sophie, punctuating it with adulation that is transcending.
+He then wrote what is one of the greatest letters to Sophie Germain, punctuating it with adulation that is transcending.
 Below is the excerpt that should be heard by every student and teacher of mathematics:

 “…But when a person of the sex which, according to our customs and prejudices, must encounter infinitely more difficulties than men to familiarize herself with these thorny research, succeeds nevertheless in surmounting these obstacles and penetrating the most obscure parts of them, then without doubt she must have the noblest courage, quite extraordinary talents and superior genius.”

-The stories of Hypatia and Sophie are just two of the many women who rose to mathematical and cultural prominence with their “courage, talents, and superior genius.”
+The stories of Hypatia of Alexandria and Sophie Germain are just two of the many women in mathematics history who rose to mathematical and cultural prominence with their “courage, talents, and superior genius.”
 And all their stories need to be heard and told–over and over and over again.